haddocking/powerfit/README.md

 interactively in the shell.

-Running PowerFit in a docker container named powerfit on data located at a hypothetical `/path/to/data` on your machine can be done as follows:
+Running PowerFit in a docker container named powerfit on data located at a hypothetical `/path/to/data` on your machine can be done as follows

     docker run --rm -v /path/to/data:/data powerfit \
         powerfit /data/<map> <resolution> /data/<pdb> -d /data